-Resource units required

-b.
+- a.
+With the resource prices shown, which technique will the firm choose?
+Why?
+Will production using that technique entail profit or loss?
+What will be the amount of that profit or loss?
+Will the industry expand or contract?
+When will that expansion or contraction end? - b.
 Assume now that a new technique, technique 4, is developed.
 It combines 2 units of labor, 2 of land, 6 of capital, and 3 of entrepreneurial ability.
 In view of the resource prices in the table, will the firm adopt the new technique?
-Explain your answer.
+Explain your answer. - c.

-c.
 Suppose that an increase in the labor supply causes the price of labor to fall to \$1.50 per unit, all other resource prices remaining unchanged.
 Which technique will the producer now choose?
-Explain.

-d.
+Explain. - d.
 "The market system causes the economy to conserve most in the use of resources that are particularly scarce in supply.
 Resources that are scarcest relative to the demand for them have the highest prices.
 As a result, producers use these resources as sparingly as is possible."
 Evaluate this statement.
 Does your answer to part c, above, bear out this contention?
 Explain.

-a.
+- a.
 To calculate the cost of each technique, multiply the price per unit of resource by the amount of the resource employed by the technique and add these together.
-For example, the cost of technique 1 equals 3×5 (labor cost) + 4×2 (land cost) + 2×2 2 (capital cost) + 2×4 (entrepreneurial cost) = 15 + 8 + 4 + 8 = 35.
+For example, the cost of technique 1 equals \$3 x 5 (labor cost) + \$4 x 2 (land cost) + \$2 x 2 (capital cost) + \$2 x 4 (entrepreneurial cost) = \$15 + \$8 + \$4 + \$8 = \$35.
 The same process is applied to Techniques 2 and 3.
 The firm will choose technique 2 because it produces the output at the least cost (\$34 compared to \$35 for techniques 1 and 3).
-Economic profit will be (= 40 - 334), causing the industry to expand.
-Expansion in this industry will continue until prices decline to where total revenue equals total cost of \$34 and no additional firms will want to enter the industry b.
-The firm will adopt technique 4 because its cost is now lowest at \$32. c.
-The firm will choose technique 1 because its cost is now lowest at \$27.50. d.
+Economic profit will be \$6 (= \$40 \$34), causing the industry to expand.
+Expansion in this industry will continue until prices decline to where total revenue equals total cost of \$34 and no additional firms will want to enter the industry - b.
+The firm will adopt technique 4 because its cost is now lowest at \$32. - c.
+The firm will choose technique 1 because its cost is now lowest at \$27.50. - d.
 The statement is logical.
 Increasing scarcity of a resource causes its price to rise.
 Firms ignoring higher resource prices will become high-cost producers.
 Firms switching to the less expensive inputs become lower-cost producers and earn higher profits than high-cost producers.
 The market system, therefore, forces producers to conserve on the use of highly scarce resources.
-Question 7c confirms this:

-Technique 1 was adopted because labor had become less expensive.

-5. Identify each of the following quotes as being an example of either: the coordination problem, the invisible hand, creative destruction, or the incentive problem.
-LO4 a.
-"If you compare a list of today's most powerful and profitable companies with a similar list from 30 years ago, you will see lots of new entries."

-b.
-"Managers in the old Soviet Union often sacrificed product quality and variety because they were being awarded bonuses for quantitative, not qualitative, targets."

-c.
-"Each day, central planners in the old Soviet Union were tasked with setting 27 million prices - correctly."
+Question 7c confirms this: Technique 1 was adopted because labor had become less expensive. - 5.
+Identify each of the following quotes as being an example of either: the coordination problem, the invisible hand, creative destruction, or the incentive problem.
+LO4 - a.
+"If you compare a list of today's most powerful and profitable companies with a similar list from 30 years ago, you will see lots of new entries." - b.
+"Managers in the old Soviet Union often sacrificed product quality and variety because they were being awarded bonuses for quantitative, not qualitative, targets." - c.
+"Each day, central planners in the old Soviet Union were tasked with setting 27 million prices correctly." - d.

-d.
 "It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own interest."